astroumd/admit/doc/tutorial.md

    git clone https://github.com/astroumd/admit.git

-   (the $ADMIT/INSTALL file should get you the basic steps)
+   (the $ADMIT/INSTALL file should get you the basic steps, see below)

 3) Grab some sample data using wget or curl: